Vyral/charlie-epstein-blog/_posts/2017-04-11-an-easier-way-to-enroll-your-employees-in-a-retirement-plan.md

 **The first feature is automatic enrollment,** which is one of the easiest ways to save time, money, and effort.
 Instead of sending out a retirement form to your employees that may or may not ever be returned, all you need to do is send out a 30-day notice to your employees notifying them that when they are eligible for the retirement plan, they will automatically be enrolled in the plan at a set rate.&nbsp;

 For example, if your match is 50% on 6% you might want to set that contribution rate at 6%.
-The government will allow you to go as low as 3%, so that is an option if you’re worried about taking too much out of your employees paychecks right away.&nbsp;
+The government will allow you to go as low as 3%, so that is an option if you’re worried about taking too much out of your employees' paychecks right away.&nbsp;

 **We personally always recommend setting the contribution rate at whatever the match rate is.** After all, the name of the game is getting people to save for retirement, and people usually need to save about 10% a year.&nbsp;